 This post contains affiliate links.
 For more information, see my disclosures here.

-When we moved into our house about 9 months ago, I basically just took my cleaning caddy and bins that were under the sink in our old house and threw them under there.
+When we first moved into our house, I basically just took my cleaning caddy and bins that were under the sink in our old house and threw them under our new kitchen sink.

 The first thing I did when I decided to tackle the cabinet under the sink was to take everything out of the space so I had a totally blank slate.

-When I had my remaining items organized and ready to go, it was time to refill my space.
-Let’s take a look at what I ended up with...
+When I had all of the items I wanted to store under the sink divided up by category and corralled in bins, it was time to refill my space.
+Let’s take a look at what I ended up with…

 If you saw my pantry video a few weeks ago, you know that I used a lot of clear containers with aqua labels.
 To maintain consistency throughout the kitchen, I decided to go with a similar look under the sink as well.